-How to Transform the area under a utility sink in a laundry room into a pretty hidden storage place.
+How to transform the area under a utility sink in a laundry room, an ugly sink cabinet or a pedestal sink in a bathroom with a pretty sink skirt that also creates hidden storage at the same time.

-I accomplished both of these – created hidden storage and added a bit of pretty when I made a fabric skirt for the functional, but plain utility sink in my mudroom.
+I created hidden storage and added a bit of pretty when I made a fabric sink skirt for the functional, but plain utility sink in my mudroom.

-I painted the decorative accent molding to match the tub and attached it with wood glue.
+I painted this decorative accent molding to match the tub and attached it with wood glue.
 I used caulk around it to make it look like it was molded to the tub.

 supplies needed: